preames/public-notes/unintended-instructions.rst

 Credit & Further Discussion
 ---------------------------

-This writeup has benefited from feedback from various folks on twitter, and a bunch of offline discussion.
+This writeup has benefited from feedback from various folks on twitter, a few comments on `hackernews <https://news.ycombinator.com/item?id=27095029>`_, and a bunch of offline discussion.
 All remaining mistakes are, of course, my own.

 If you want to discuss, or tell me I'm flat out wrong about something important, `Twitter <https://twitter.com/Philip_Reames/status/1390733209634181120>`_ is probably the easiest channel.